-Each student will be allotted 5 Wellness Days while completing the didactic curriculum.
-The following policies govern the use of Wellness Days:
+Each student will be allotted 4 personal days while completing the didactic curriculum.
+The following policies govern the use of didactic-year personal days:

-• Student must submit a "Wellness Day Form" on the day of absence.
+• Student must submit a Personal Day Form on the day of absence.
 The form can be found in Canvas.

-- Forms must be emailed to tkgunn@uab.edu, no later than 10 AM on the day of absence. - Upon emailing the Wellness Day Form, students must copy all course instructors and faculty advisors. - Students are not expected to disclose the reason for which a Wellness Day is being submitted. - Students are free to utilize Wellness Days at their discretion, with the exception of the following: - Students are not allowed to use a Wellness Day on days in which the following are scheduled: - Quiz, test, lab, case study, group discussion (including TBL activities), guest lecturer, simulation, SPE, OSCE. - First day in which the course is taught at the start of the semester - If a Wellness Day is submitted when any of the above are scheduled, the request will be denied, and the student will receive a zero (0) for any assignments/assessments that are missed on the date of absence. - No more than 2 days can be used during a single didactic semester. - Any request for a half-day will be counted as a full day. - If a student chooses to use a Wellness Day, no make-up days will be required. - Once five Wellness Days have been utilized, subsequent absences may be deemed an "unexcused absence."
-Per the PA Program Attendance Policy, a students' overall grade will be reduced by 1% for each unexcused absence (see didactic course syllabi). - Students are not required to utilize a Wellness Day for any unexpected illnesses, or an excused absence identified in the syllabus (see PA Program Attendance Policy) and Student Handbook (see pages 12-13). - Students found to be in violation of any policy listed above will forfeit the remainder of their Wellness Days.
+- Forms must be emailed to tkgunn@uab.edu, no later than 10 AM on the day of absence. - Upon emailing the form, students must copy all course instructors and faculty advisors. - Students are not expected to disclose the reason for which a personal day is being submitted. - Students are free to utilize personal days at their discretion.
+However, personal days are not allowed when the following are scheduled: - Quiz, test, lab, case study, group discussion (including TBL activities), guest lecturer, simulation, SPE, OSCE. - $\circ$ $\;$ First day in which the course is taught at the start of the semester. - If a personal day is submitted when any of the above are scheduled, the request will be denied, and the student will receive a zero (0) for any assignments/assessments that are missed on the date of absence. - No more than 1 day can be used during a single didactic semester. - Any request for a half-day will be counted as a full day. - If a student chooses to use a personal day, no make-up days or make-up work will be required. - Once 4 personal days have been utilized, subsequent absences may be deemed an "unexcused absence."
+Per the PA Program Attendance Policy, a students' overall grade will be reduced by 1%, for each unexcused absence (see didactic course syllabi). - Students are not required to utilize a personal day for any unexpected illnesses, or an excused absence identified in the syllabus (see PA Program Attendance Policy) and Student Handbook (see pages 12-13). - Students found to be in violation of any policy listed above, will forfeit the remainder of their personal days.